-The prize, which reflects Max Mara’s long history of fostering close relationships between art, creativity, and women, aims to promote and nurture women artists at a crucial stage in their careers through increased visibility, as well as by offering the support and resources to develop an ambitious new work which is then presented at a solo exhibition.
-It is open to female-identifying artists of any age, living and working in the United Kingdom, who have not previously had a major solo survey or exhibition.
+The Max Mara Art Prize for Women aims to promote and nurture women artists at a crucial stage in their careers through increased visibility, as well as by offering the support and resources to develop an ambitious new work which is then presented at a solo exhibition.

-Rather than presenting the winner with a single financial reward, the Max Mara Art Prize provides a tailored residency programme in Italy, organized by Collezione Maramotti.
-This is specifically designed to help evolve the artist’s practice and to develop a new body of work by providing the invaluable resource of time, space, creative and professional support.
-The artist presents the work at a major exhibition, accompanied by a publication, at both Whitechapel Gallery, London, UK, and Collezione Maramotti, Reggio Emilia, Italy, giving audiences the opportunity to fully engage with creative process.
-Collezione Maramotti further acquire the commission for their world-class art collection, ensuring that the relationship with the artist continues beyond the two year prize cycle.
+The one of a kind Prize is premised on a distinctive format.
+Rather than presenting the winner with a single financial award, it provides a tailored residency programme in Italy, organised by Collezione Maramotti.
+This is specifically designed to help evolve the artist’s practice and to develop a new body of work by providing the invaluable resource of time and space, alongside tailored creative and professional support.
+Following the residency and production of the new work, the artist is given a major exhibition, accompanied by a publication.
+This gives audiences the opportunity to fully engage with creative process.
+Collezione Maramotti further acquires the commission for their world-class art collection, ensuring that the relationship with the artist continues beyond the two-year prize cycle.

 The Max Mara Art Prize for Women is distinct and exceptional in recognising and supporting the creative process and was awarded the British Council Arts & Business International Award in 2007.